Topics on this page:

+I am hoping to modify my loan.
 What Should I Take to Mediation?

-If you want a loan modification, bring these documents to the mediation even if you’ve submitted them before:
+If you want a loan modification, bring these documents to the mediation, even if you’ve submitted them before:

 - Newly prepared and completed lender application

-- Three months of current bank statements
+- 3 months of current bank statements

 - Social Security income documentation, approved for 1 year or more